 Philippine Men’s National Team

-Their first tournament was the Far Eastern Championship Games in 1913.
-They defeated China in the first-ever international basketball game in Asia.
-This team won each championship game up until 1934 with one exception (1921).
+The Philippine team's first tournament was the Far Eastern Championship Games in 1913, and the club defeated China in the first ever international basketball game in Asia.